puppetlabs/puppetlabs-accounts/README.markdown

 ### Manage SSH keys

-Manage SSH keys with the `sshkeys` attribute of the `accounts::user` define.
+Manage SSH keys with the `sshkeys` attribute of the `accounts::user` defined type.
 This parameter accepts an array of public key contents as strings.

 Example: